+Data collection period: March 2025

+CONTEXT

-CONTEXT DTM has been tracking climate-induced displacement across the central and southern regions of Iraq since June 2018.
+DTM has been tracking climate-induced displacement across the central and southern regions of Iraq since June 2018.
 Drought, land degradation and increased salinity in important rivers and tributaries continue to place a strain on the agriculture, livestock herding and fishing industries, with many families unable to guarantee sufficient and sustainable livelihoods in rural areas.
 DTM's tracking of climate-induced displacement aims to provide data on the number and location of vulnerable families forced to displace due to climatic and environmental factors.

-Data collection for this update took place in December 2024.
-Data are collected through IOM's Rapid Assessment and Response Teams (RARTs), who are deployed across Iraq (18% of enumerators are female).
-IOM's RARTs collect data through interviews with key informants utilizing a large, well-established network of over 636 key informants that includes community leaders, mukhtars, local authorities and security forces.
+Data collection for this update took place in March 2025.
+Data are collected through IOM's Rapid Assessment and Response Teams (RARTs), who are deployed across Iraq (8% of enumerators are female).
+IOM's RARTs collect data through interviews with key informants utilizing a large, well-established network of 434 key informants that includes community leaders, mukhtars, local authorities and security forces.

 EXTENT OF DISPLACEMENT